yochucho/SampleTube/README.md

 ## Features

 - Download YouTube videos, audio, and playlists
+- Edit audio metadata tags, including title, artist, album, and year, for better compatibility with Spotify and other music players
 - MP3, WAV, and FLAC audio formats
 - Playlist downloads organized in History
 - Download progress tracking